Frame running

 Frame running, previously known as RaceRunning, is an adaptive athletic discipline, primarily for people with severe coordination and balance impairments such as cerebral palsy.
 Athletes use a three-wheeled running frame, with a saddle, body support and most notably, no pedals.
 Athletes run over distances similar to other track and road running disciplines; 100, 200, 400, 800 meters as well as 5 kilometers, 10 kilometers, half and full marathons.
 Like running more generally, frame running can be competitive, recreational, or for health and fitness.

 Frame running was created in Denmark in 1991 by Paralympian Connie Hansen and Mansoor Siddiqi, a former CP2L backwards wheelchair foot pushing athlete and currently the international frame running coordinator.
 It has since been developed in partnership with the Cerebral Palsy International Sports and Recreation Association.

+History

 In 1997, the first frame running development camp and cup was held in Copenhagen, Denmark.
 This became an annual event.
 The 25th edition of the Camp and Cup was held in 2022, with athletes from 14 countries represented.